garethm123/react-image-gallery-with-hooks/README.md

 # What is this React Image Gallery Component?

+This does exactly the same thing as my other image gallery, **however** this one uses React hooks and function components rather than class based components.
+No more need for 'this.props'... woohoo!

-Just a simple gallery that stores images as an array in state.
+This is a simple gallery that stores images as an array in state with React hooks.

 When a small image is clicked, it will display larger as an overlay with a small css animation-in.